 - Length is determined by your preference for terrain and your height.
 As a rule, your snowboard should go to somewhere between the shoulder and the center of your head.
 In general, longer boards than that are recommended for backcountry/off-piste, whereas shorter boards are suitable for freestyle performances.
 A board in between is versatile and suitable for all mountain riding.

 For beginners and kids, it is normally recommended to choose a bit shorter board to achieve an easy and fun experience on your snowboard.

 - Width is mainly distinguished between standard and wide.
 Wide boards are recommended for shoe size 44 and over.
 As an exception, this does not count for the junior wide boards.

 There are three types of snowboards

 - Twintip snowboards are suitable for park and tricks, but is also fun to play with on the piste.
 The front and back of the snowboard is 100% identical shaped and the bindings are centrally placed, making it easy to ride both ways and land tricks with.

 - All mountain snowboards are the most versatile boards.
 The design is similar to a twintip snowboard in shape, but the bindings, flex and balance point are moved backwards on the snowboard.
 This type of snowboard is a great purchase for most people, as it is suitable all mountain, meaning both on the piste, in the park and in off-piste.

 - Backcountry: This type of snowboard is made for deep powder in the off-piste.
 The shape of a backcountry snowboard is very similar to a surfboard, and the large surface of the board gives a great flow in deep snow.

-- Directional flex: Is designed to ride only in one direction and is often used on the piste or off-piste.
-The flex is built with a stiffer design at the end of the board, which provides stability at high speed.
+- Directional: Is designed to ride only in one direction and is often used on the piste or off-piste.
+This shape comes with a stiffer design at the end of the board, which provides stability at high speed.

-- Twin flex: Designed with an identical front and back, which makes it suitable for park and tricks.
-Snowboards with a twin flex can run in both directions.
+- Twin: Designed with an identical front and back, which makes it suitable for park and tricks.
+Twin-shaped snowboards can run in both directions.